Visit product website: www.photoacute.com Contact PhotoAcute Studio support: support@photoacute.com © Almalence Inc. 2007 |

 correction are tuned for particular camera/lens models.

 To apply these features for processing certain photographs, the application needs information about the properties of the camera model which was used to take these photographs.
 This information is stored in the so-called camera profiles.
-The camera profile is a .dll file, which is placed into PhotoAcute Studio installation folder and loaded automatically at the application startup.
-Profiles are available for download at http://www.photoacute.com/studio/download.html
+The camera profile is a .dll/.bundle file, which is placed into PhotoAcute Studio installation folder and loaded automatically at the application startup.
+More information on cameras and lenses support can be found in PhotoAcute FAQ (on photoacute.com site)

 The image data in RAW format contain the image information as it comes from the